abbysauce/csc221/README.md

 # csc221
-print ("Projects complete for 2023 CSC")
+Projects complete for 2023 CSC